 The food and drink bill alone would be about $6,000.00 less than the others, based on our guest list.
-This venue also offered a free wedding cake (about a $500.00 value), waiver of the ceremony fee, a free stay at the venue the night of the wedding, discounted flowers, free upgraded linens and so on.
-It just couldn’t be beat for the value we were getting.
+This venue also offered a free wedding cake (about a $500.00 value), a waiver of the ceremony fee, a free stay at the venue the night of the wedding, discounted flowers, free upgraded linens, and so on.
+It just couldn’t be beaten for the value we were getting.

 Now, I had seen venue rental fees of up to $10,000.00, without even mentioning food and drinks, and many other venues had higher minimums, so I thought this venue was a great deal, and we booked it.
 Additionally, we saved about $2,000.00 by having our wedding on a Friday night, as well as an extra 2% in taxes by having our wedding just outside the city of Philadelphia.